-The Pilates Body Center is currently a by appointment studio.
-Open matwork and apparatus classes are to be announced in the Summer and Fall of 2012.
-Owner and Instructor, Laura Smith, a valley native, has over 8 years of experience, in which her knowledge and intuition of the body has allowed her to work with clients who are battling special conditions as Fibromyalgia, Parkinson's Disease, Hip Replacements, Multiple Sclerosis, Scoliosis, Spinal Stenosis, Herniated and bulging discs, TMJ, Joint/Back/Neck & Hip Pain.
+The Pilates Body Center is currently a private by appointment studio.
+Open group matwork and apparatus classes are to be announced in the Summer and Fall of 2016.
+Owner and Instructor, Laura Smith, a valley native, has over 13 years of experience, in which her knowledge and intuition of the body has allowed her to work with clients who are battling special conditions as Fibromyalgia, Parkinson's Disease, Hip Replacements, Multiple Sclerosis, Scoliosis, Spinal Stenosis, Herniated and bulging discs, TMJ, Joint/Back/Neck & Hip Pain.

 "Your Body, Your Choice" is the motto at The Pilates Body Center.